iurnus/scripps_kaust_model_doc/install_index.rst

 The output is::

-  loading SKRIPS model
+Setting up the bashrc for SKRIPS model...
 SKRIPS_DIR is: /cw3e/mead/projects/csg102/rus043/scripps_kaust_model/

 In the ~/.bashrc_skrips file, we have::